WeRockStar/airflow-lab/README.md

 4. [Writing your first DAG (Single Operator)](docs/chapter-03/README.md)

    - Create a new DAG with `PythonOperator`
+   - Defining DAG
-   - Define the schedule
+     - Schedule
-   - Define the tasks
+     - Task
    - Test the DAG

 5. [Writing your second DAG (Multiple Operators)](docs/chapter-04/README.md)

    - Create a new DAG with `PythonOperator`
-   - Define dependencies between tasks
+   - Define **dependencies** between tasks
    - Test the DAG

 6. [Schedule your DAG](docs/chapter-05/README.md)